Atrial fibrillation

 Facing the future

-AF is a chronic condition which can be successfully treated.
-But it needs to be managed to ensure people enjoy a good quality of life and minimise their risk of stroke.
+AF is a chronic condition which can be successfully treated, but it needs to be managed to ensure people enjoy a good quality of life while minimising their risk of stroke.

 Dr Tim Holt explains what a diagnosis of AF might mean long-term.